vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 The tag being pushed to GitHub will trigger the following actions:

-* If an OCI image artifact is being used for workshop content files, it will be built and pushed to GitHub container registry with the specified tag.
+* Creation of an OCI image artefact containing workshop content files and pushing it to the GitHub container registry.
-* If a custom workshop base image is being used, it will be built and pushed to GitHub container registry with the specified tag.
-* A GitHub release will be created linked to the specified tag.
-* The `resources/workshop.yaml` file with the workshop resource definition will be attached to the release with name ``workshop.yaml``.
-The `image` and `files.image.url` references in the workshop definition will be rewritten to use the images from GitHub container registry.
+* Creation of a release against the GitHub repository and attach as assets Kubernetes resource files for deploying the workshop to Educates.

+The creation and the publishing of the OCI image artefact will be performed using the `educates publish-workshop` command.
+Your workshop definition must therefore be configured appropriately with a section describing how to publish the workshop image and optionally what should be included in the workshop image.

 Note that if the GitHub repository is not public, you will need to go to the settings for any images pushed to GitHub container registry and change the visibility from private or internal, to public before anyone can use the workshop.